 Q: Can regions backslide to a previous phase?

 A: Yes.
-IDPH will be closely monitoring data and will work with local health departments and regional healthcare councils to move a region back to a previous phase in these circumstances:
+IDPH will be closely monitoring data and will work in partnership with local health departments and regional health care councils to change a region’s status in these circumstances:

 - Sustained rise in positivity rate